 Merida - The Best Preserved Roman Capital City of the Iberian Peninsula

 My first time in the region of Spain called Extremadura needed to be somewhere special, and what better place than the Roman capital of the province of Hispania Lvsitania and one of three Roman capitals of the Iberian peninsula.
-Merida is a small charming town, its center only 15 minutes from the perimeters of the city, in which the foundation the current city sites on is made up of the remains of a large Roman city called Emerita Augusta.
+Merida is a small charming town, its center only 15 minutes from the perimeters of the city, in which the foundation is made up of the remains of a large Roman city called Emerita Augusta.

-Merida may be the capital of Exdremedura but this is a much smaller city compared to any of the other regional capitals of Spain.
-The cities size is a luxury and there are many apartments, apartments with full kitchens, to book making the city comfortable to visit.
+Merida may be the capital of Extremadura but this is a much smaller city compared to any of the other regional capitals of Spain.
+The size of the city is a luxury and there are many apartments, apartments with full kitchens, to book making the city comfortable to visit.
 The city does not offer a unique Spanish culture, instead just a “generic” Spanish framework you will find across Spain, but instead you will find well-preserved/reconstructed Roman, Muslim, and medieval architecture and art.

 The Roman art museum will provide a great deal of insight into the city that once was while also showcasing replicas and real artifacts that were found during excavation.
 While the museum would be a great place to start, it is free Saturday afternoon and Sunday morning and cooled so it may be best to visit midway if traveling in the summer.
 There is a prehistoric museum but this is honestly only worth it if you happen to pass in front of it.